 OUR DUCK POND

 Ohh, and of course Huck enjoys just hanging out in this corner of the Farm too!
-She has his own little pool to soak it all in.
+She has her own little pool to soak it all in.
 Every day I'll find her chilling in the pool with the chickens drinking from it.

 DIY COMPOST BIN